Boost American energy production now

 Last week, I paid $120 to fill my tank.
-Diesel is over $5 per gallon across most of Missouri.
-Propane to heat farmers’ barns, dry grain and run equipment is up over 450% in the past two years.
+Diesel is more than $5 per gallon across most of Missouri.
+Propane to heat farmers’ barns, dry grain and run equipment is up more than 450% in the past two years.
 I know prices can fluctuate, but this is ridiculous.

 Costs for farmers’ basic inputs like fertilizer and seed have gone up as much as, or in some cases more than, gasoline.
 Farmers who raise animals are paying a lot more for animal feed.
 Spreading fertilizer to ensure a good hay crop for cattle costs more than farmers can afford.
 Tough discussions are being had at kitchen tables as farm families figure out how to trim costs.